-Most often, careers in public health include roles such as medical and health services manager, community health educator, epidemiologist and biostatistician.
+A public health degree can prepare those interested in careers such as medical and health services manager, community health educator, epidemiologist and biostatistician.

 According to BLS, community health educators assess a population's health needs and teach individuals and communities about behaviors that promote wellness.
 They collect data, develop programs, train health professionals, and advocate for policies that promote improved health.
 The demand for community health educators is expected to grow 16% by 2026, commanding a median salary of just over $53,000, the BLS reports.

 Those who wish to enhance the well being of individuals, families, or specific groups may find their calling in social work: a helping profession that helps bring about social change and advocates for social justice for both individuals and vulnerable populations.
 Social workers help people solve and cope with problems in their everyday lives.
 Clinical social workers also diagnose and treat mental, behavioral and emotional issues.
 They work in mental health clinics, child welfare and human service agencies, hospitals, community development corporations and private practices.
 Most have at least a bachelor's degree, although clinical social workers require a master's degree, supervised clinical post-graduate work, and a license.
 An online degree in human services could be a starting point and help you reach your goals faster.